-- 90 OASIS3-MCT (Craig et al., 2017).
-To derive a single column version, we use the SCM version of ARPEGE that has been extensively used to develop and test atmospheric parameterizations (e.g., Abdel-Lathif et al., 2018; Roehrig et al. 2020).
+ARPEGE that has been extensively used to develop and test atmospheric parameterizations (e.g., Abdel-Lathif et al., 2018; Roehrig et al., 2020).
 The atmospheric SCM uses SURFEX to represent the land surface processes or to calculate the ocean turbulent surface fluxes, depending on the case properties and SCM setup.
 An SCM version of NEMO has also been used to develop and test oceanic parameterizations (Giordani et al., 2020; Reffray et al., 2015).
-In the 3D model, the OASIS coupling interface is - 95 implemented within both SURFEX and NEMO (Voldoire et al., 2017).
+In the 3D model, the OASIS coupling interface is implemented within both SURFEX and NEMO (Voldoire et al., 2017).
 The individual AOSCM components are thus already in place, which eases the development of the fully coupled AOSCM (Fig. 1).
-Only the CTRIP component, which is fundamentally 2D, is not included in the AOSCM.
+Only the CTRIP component, which is fundamentally 2D, is not included in the AOSCM .

-In practice, the ARPEGE-SURFEX SCM consists of four identical grid columns, as it allows the SCM to use the same dynamical core as the regional configuration of ARPEGE (e.g., Nabat_et_al__2020).
-Note that this dynamical core shares the same semi-Lagrangian advection scheme as ARPEGE, while it treats differently the spectral transforms required by the spectral formulation of the model.
+In practice, the ARPEGE-SURFEX SCM consists of four identical grid columns, as it allows the SCM to use the same dynamical core as the regional configuration of ARPEGE (e.g., Nabat et al., 2020).
+Note that this dynamical core shares the same semi-Lagrangian advection scheme as ARPEGE, while it treats the spectral transforms required by the spectral formulation of the model differently.
 The vertical advection of the model state variables, when needed, is thus computed as in the 3D model.
-Similarly the NEMO SCM uses nine identical grid columns.
-For a given component, the coupling finally considers a single grid cell of it and replicates the associated information to transfer it to all grid cells of the other component.
-Thus OASIS3-MCT does not perform any horizontal interpolation and only provides communication support to
+Similarly, the NEMO SCM uses nine identical grid columns.
+For a given component, the coupling finally considers a single grid cell and replicates the associated information to transfer it to all grid cells of the other component.
+Thus OASIS3-MCT does not perform any horizontal interpolation and only provides communication support to the coupling.

-- 105 the coupling.
 Keeping OASIS3-MCT in CNRM-CM6-1D ensures full consistency between the AOSCM and its 3D counterpart, in particular with respect to the coupling time sequence.
-Each individual component integrates their own physics in-between two coupling time-steps at which they exchange the relevant coupling fields.
-The atmosphere SCM thus receives and uses the sea surface temperature as computed by the ocean SCM at the end of the previous coupling time-step, while the ocean SCM receives and uses the surface turbulent fluxes as computed by the atmospheric SCM (SURFEX component) and - 110 accumulated during the previous coupling time-step (asynchronous coupling).
-The coupling time-step is an OASIS parameter, and in the 3D case, it is fixed to 1 h.
-In this SCM case study, the impact of choosing a coupling frequency from 5 min to 1 day will be assessed.
-To be able to disentangle the effect of changing the coupling time-step from changing the model component time-steps, we have fixed the atmospheric and oceanic time-step to 5 min in the SCM, so as to enable the use of a very short coupling time-step.
-It has however been assessed that changing the component time-steps from their - 115 default values (15 min in the atmosphere and 30 min in the ocean) to 5 min does not alter the SCM results.
-In principle, the sea-ice model GELATO, which is integrated within NEMO, could be activated in the AOSCM.
+Each individual component integrates its own physics between two coupling time steps at which they exchange the relevant coupling fields.
+The atmosphere SCM thus receives and uses the sea surface temperature as computed by the ocean SCM at the end of the previous coupling time step, while the ocean SCM receives and uses the surface turbulent fluxes as computed by the atmospheric SCM (SURFEX component) and accumulated during the previous coupling time step (asynchronous coupling).
+The coupling time step is an OASIS parameter, and in the 3D case, it is fixed to 1 h.
+In this SCM case study, the impact of choosing a coupling frequency from 5 min to 1 d will be assessed.
+To be able to disentangle the effect of changing the coupling time step from changing the model component time steps, we have fixed the atmospheric and oceanic time step to 5 min in the SCM to enable the use of a very short coupling time step.
+It has, however, been determined that changing the component time steps from their default values (15 min in the atmosphere and 30 min in the ocean) to 5 min does not alter the SCM results.
+In principle, the sea ice model GELATO, which is integrated within NEMO, could be activated in the AOSCM.
 However, as we focus hereafter on a tropical case study, this has not been tested yet.

-In this study, to enable a fair comparison of the Oceanic SCM (OSCM) with the AOSCM, we have run the OSCM jointly with the SURFEX platform so as to ensure a common flux computation using the COARE version 3.0 bulk scheme (Fairall et al., 2003).
+In this study, to enable a fair comparison of the oceanic SCM (OSCM) with the AOSCM, we have run the OSCM jointly with the SURFEX platform so as to ensure a common flux computation using the COARE version 3.0 bulk scheme (Fairall et al., 2003).